MEDIABLOCKAI/docs/staking-tutorial-using-ledger.md

 ---
 description: >-
-  This tutorial will walk you through the steps on how to stake CMN using Ledger hardware wallet and MyEtherWallet.
+  This tutorial will walk you through the steps on how to stake MBC using Ledger hardware wallet and MyEtherWallet.
 ---